The Village (2004 film): Plot

-Edward defies the other elders by sending Ivy, accompanied by two young men, through the forest to retrieve medicine for Lucius, who clings to life.
+Edward defies the other elders by sending Ivy, accompanied by two young men, through the forest to retrieve medicine for Lucius, hoping to save his life.
 Before Ivy leaves, Edward tells her about his wealthy father's murder.
-He then admits that the creatures are actually the elders disguised as the monsters to perpetuate the legend and scare and deter younger members from leaving.
-He also tells her that folklore suggests that such creatures may truly exist.
+He then admits that the creatures are actually the elders disguised as monsters to perpetuate the legend and deter younger members from leaving, but also tells her that folklore suggests that such creatures may truly exist.
+He then confirms that the skinned animal remains were not part of their plan, that one of the village elders took their lie too far and must be stopped.
 In the woods, the two boys become frightened and abandon Ivy.
 She continues on alone and is stalked by a creature, which she tricks into fatally falling into a deep hole as it attacks.
-The creature is Noah wearing a costume he found hidden under the floorboards.
-Meanwhile, Edward and his wife, Tabitha unlock their box, which contains photos of themselves and the other elders when they were much younger.
+Unbeknownst to Ivy, the creature was actually Noah, wearing a costume that he had found hidden under the floorboards.
+Meanwhile, Edward and his wife Tabitha unlock their box, which contains photos of themselves and the other elders when they were younger.
 The group is standing outside a modern-day counseling center, revealing that it is actually the late 20th or early 21st century.

 Ivy climbs over a high wall.
-On the other side, she encounters a Walker Wildlife Reserve park ranger, who is shocked that she came from the woods.
+On the other side, she encounters Kevin, a Walker Wildlife Reserve park ranger, who is shocked that she came from the woods.
 Ivy gives him a list of medicines she must acquire.
-The ranger gathers the medication without telling his supervisor, nor does he mention Ivy.
+Kevin gathers the medication without telling his supervisor, nor does he mention Ivy.

-It is learned that Edward Walker, a former history professor had founded the village over two decades earlier.
-He had recruited people he met at a grief counseling clinic to isolate themselves from societal violence.
+It is revealed that Edward, a former history professor, had founded the village over two decades earlier.
+He had recruited people he met at a grief counseling clinic, hoping to isolate themselves from societal violence.
 Edward's family fortune funds the wildlife reserve, built the village inside it, and even paid the government to make it a no-fly zone.

 Ivy returns to the village with the medication, never seeing the modern world.
 The elders' boxes are shown to contain mementos and other items from their earlier lives; their voices are heard recalling past traumas.
-The elders gather around Lucius's bed after learning that Ivy has returned and that a monster, Noah, was killed.
+The elders gather around Lucius's bed after learning that Ivy has returned and that a creature, Noah, was killed.
 Edward comforts Noah's grieving parents by saying that his death will enable them to continue the farce that creatures inhabit the woods.